rsdoiel/catfiles-js/README.md

 catfiles.js
 ===========

-An simple approach to asynchronous file concatenation where the names and numbers of the discrete files are known in advance.
+An simple example to asynchronous file concatenation where the names and numbers of the discrete files are known in advance.